 The Board of Directors is responsible for identifying the principal risks of the Corporation's businesses and ensuring that those risks are effectively managed.
-Among other things, the Board of Directors shall review the Corporation's risk management policies and procedures, including cybersecurity and other information technology risks, including the Corporation's protection programs, procedures, and policies to mitigate cybersecurity risks and respond to data breaches.

-The Board of Directors may delegate to the Audit Committee responsibility for reviewing the Corporation's internal controls, risk management policies and procedures related to the finance and accounting aspects of the business.
-In addition, the Board of Directors may delegate to the Risk and Information Security Committee responsibility for reviewing the Corporation's cybersecurity and related risk management aspects of the business.
+Among other things, the Board of Directors shall review the Corporation's risk management policies and procedures.
+The Board of Directors may delegate to the Audit Committee responsibility for reviewing the Corporation's internal controls and risk management policies and procedures related to the finance and accounting aspects of the business.